Skip to main content

 When do you need to convert between Electronvolts and Calories?

-The "small" gram-calorie, equal to the energy needed to raise one gram of water by 1°C (exactly 4.
+The 'small' gram-calorie (also called thermochemical calorie), defined as exactly 4.
 Electronvolt and Calorie are both energy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.